Greshnickl/PAD-GhostHunters/README.md

 - Ghost AI Service (to know where hiding spots and objects are).
 - Game Service (to render maps for players).

-### Trade-offs:
-- **Pros:** Implemented in **Python (FastAPI/Flask)**, which naturally works well with JSON-based structures for maps.
-Flexible data modeling (e.g., Pydantic in FastAPI) ensures safe map creation and validation.
-- **Cons:** Handling very large maps or heavy computations (like pathfinding) in pure Python could be slow — may need C-extensions or caching strategies.